vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/01_intro/README.md

 #### Intransparency

-From the perspective of someone who is proficient with Kubernetes and knows the application wrapped in the Helm Chart, it is often unclear how to achieve the desired Kubernetes object configuration without inspection of the mappings between `values.yaml` and the templates.
-In this sense, each Helm chart has its own unique interface which requires analysis to understand the effects configuration changes in `values.yaml` have on the templates.
+From the perspective of someone who is proficient with Kubernetes it is often unnecessarily unclear how to achieve the desired Kubernetes object configuration without inspection of the mappings between `values.yaml` and the templates.
+In this sense, each Helm chart has its own unique API which requires analysis to understand the effects configuration changes in `values.yaml` have on the templates.
 The documentation of this interface, the `values.yaml` comments, often lack in explaining the effects that setting a specific property has on the generated templates.
 Meanwhile certain conventions have been established that can be found in multiple charts but there is no guarantee that an identical named property in `values.yaml` will have the same effect in different charts.

 ## What is the difference when using HULL?

-The HULL library provides a single common interface to specifying Kubernetes objects within Helm Charts.
+[The HULL library Helm chart](https://github.com/vidispine/hull) provides a single common interface to specifying Kubernetes objects within Helm Charts.
 The interface itself is based on the Kubernetes API schema itself which is integrated as a JSON schema in the HULL chart.
 Since all objects are defined directly in the values.yaml under the `hull` key there is no need to create and maintain custom template files when creating objects with HULL, everything happens in the `values.yaml`.

 The following diagram sketches how the `myapp` Helm chart would be built and processed when using HULL: